top of page

 Despite your PC being compatible with Windows 11, you may still encounter the “this PC can’t run Windows 11” error via the Health Check app.

 There are three possible reasons for Windows incompatibility error.
-These are:

 1. Inaccurate report by the Health Check tool